Pithoragarh DM orders legal action against purchasers, suppliers of defective materials used in Covid-19 treatment | Headlines

 Pithoragarh DM orders legal action against purchasers, suppliers of defective materials used in Covid-19 treatment

-Pithoragarh District Magistrate (DM) Anand Swarup on Wednesday directed the Chef Medical Officer (CMO) to register an FIR against the purchaser/supplier of defective materials used in the treatment of Covid-19 in Dharchula, Pithoragarh.
+Pithoragarh District Magistrate (DM) Anand Swarup on Wednesday directed the Chief Medical Officer (CMO) to register an FIR against the purchaser/supplier of defective materials used in the treatment of Covid-19 in Dharchula, Pithoragarh.

 - Country: